xavierleune/aerospike-client-php/doc/aerospike_exists.md

 **Aerospike::exists()** will check if a record with a given *key* exists in the database.
-If such a key exists its metadata will be returned in the *metadata* variable, otherwise it will be an empty array.
+If such a key exists its metadata will be returned in the *metadata* variable, otherwise it will be NULL.

 ## Parameters